 To accomplish this, I rely upon collaborative-learning, peer teaching, discussion, and case studies-based techniques.
 Central to my teaching method is the use of discussion, reflection and independent research assignments, as well as student-led debates.
 By allowing students to apply their knowledge to real-world phenomena and to reflect upon their relationships to others, I push students to draw connections between course concepts, their own experiences, and contemporary social issues, as well as to develop better written and verbal communication skills.

 RACE AND MINORITY GROUP RELATIONS

-This course provides a sociological introduction to understanding the construction of race and racism in the United States, focusing on the dynamics between people of various racial and ethnic groups, as well as how these groups interact with, and within, social institutions such as government, families, mass media, and schools.
+A sociological introduction to understanding the construction of race and racism in the United States, this course focuses on the dynamics between people of various racial and ethnic groups, as well as how these groups interact with, and within, social institutions such as government, families, mass media, and schools.

 Course readings and lectures will introduce students to perspectives on privilege, power, representation, diversity, and (in)equality, emphasizing how logics around race and ethnicity shape our experiences and understandings of (as well as exposure to) contemporary issues regarding immigration, the achievement gap, housing discrimination, criminal justice, and environmental pollution.
 The class will be concerned with the role that race (and the broader social structure) plays in the reproduction of inequality.